gjf/gjf_bt/README.md

 BT stack is modified in the way so it uses:
 - Dual Channel for any audio connection
-- Maximum bitrate depending on commit used.
+- Maximum bitrate depending on GitHub branch used.
 Test it on your headphones.
 Normally 484 kbit/s is OK with any headphones, personally I use 576 kbit/s without any problems.